J-CPelletier/RF-Calculator/README.md

 ## Running the tests

-To run the tests, you have to run the `lein doo phantom test once` command in the webcomix folder.
+To run the tests, you have to run the `lein doo phantom test once` command in the project directory.